Different Dakota: SD State wins 1st FCS title over ND State

 Amar Johnson rushed for 126 yards and Isaiah Davis had 119 for his ninth 100-yard game this season, and both scored touchdowns for South Dakota State.
 Gronowski, who completed 14 of 21 passes for 223 yards had his scoring run on the third play of the second half to stretch the lead to 38-14.

-Cam Miller was 17-of-26 passing for 256 yards with two TDs and two interceptions for the Bison (12-3), who went from Fargo to Frisco for the 10th time in 12 seasons.
+Cam Miller threw for 260 yards with two TDs and two interceptions for the Bison (12-3), who went from Fargo to Frisco for the 10th time in 12 seasons.

 ”So tough to lose,” Bison coach Matt Entz said. ”Not something we like to do, not something we’re going to make a habit of at NDSU.
 But I’m more concerned about our players right now. … They’ll bounce back, I know that.”

 The Jackrabbits have won the last four meetings between the Missouri Valley Football Conference rivals, all in less than two years.
 The previous three had been in regular-season games for the Dakota Marker trophy that wasn’t up for grabs in the MLS soccer stadium nearly 1,000 miles from the border of their states.
-It was their 114th meeting since 1903, but only the fifth in the FCS playoffs and first in the championship game.
+Their 114th meeting since 1903 was only the fifth in the FCS playoffs, and first in the title game.

-South Dakota State’s only previous FCS title game appearance was a last-minute loss to Sam Houston State in May 2021 after the lower-division season was pushed back to the spring because of the COVID-19 pandemic.
-The Jackrabbits beat NDSU in that abbreviated regular season, then again later that fall before a 23-21 win last October after overcoming a 21-7 halftime deficit in the Fargodome.
+South Dakota State’s only other FCS title game appearance was a last-minute loss to Sam Houston State in May 2021 after the lower-division season was pushed back to the spring because of the COVID-19 pandemic.
+The Jackrabbits beat NDSU in that abbreviated regular season, then again later that fall before a 23-21 win last October.

 Johnson’s 32-yard TD run broke a 7-all tie early in the second quarter.
 The Jackrabbits got the ball right back when Steven Arrell stripped the ball from running back Kobe Johnson at the Bison 34.
 Gronowski hit wide-open Jaxon Janke for an 18-yard TD four plays later – Janke also had a 30-yard TD catch in the fourth quarter.